rust-lang/rfcs/text/0000-guaranteed-tco.md

 (TODO: What is the community sentiment regarding this feature?
 Except for some bug reports I did not find anything.)

 ## Carbon
-As per this [issue](https://github.com/carbon-language/carbon-lang/issues/1761) it seems providing TCO is of interest even if the implementation is difficult
+As per this [issue](https://github.com/carbon-language/carbon-lang/issues/1761) it seems providing TCE is of interest even if the implementation is difficult

 ## .Net
-The .Net JIT does support TCO as of 2020, a main motivator for this feature was improving performance.
+The .Net JIT does support TCE as of 2020, a main motivator for this feature was improving performance.
 [Pull Request](https://github.com/dotnet/runtime/pull/341) ([Issue](https://github.com/dotnet/runtime/issues/2191))
 > This implements tailcall-via-help support for all platforms supported by
 > the runtime.
 In this new mechanism the JIT asks the runtime for help